Elizabeth Price (artist): Art career

-‘We…feel something emergent, anxious and fairly wild in Price's art: a poetics of disappearance and return.
+'We…feel something emergent, anxious and fairly wild in Price's art: a poetics of disappearance and return.
 History in the form of the cached past is positioned here as animate, a collective unconscious subject to repression and warped comebacks.'

-‘It’s in that juncture, when you find yourself slipping from the rational, didactic, discursive moment of critical self-consciousness into the seductive, seduced world full of promises for a utopian moment of aesthetic fulfilment, that Price’s work reveals the subtlety and force of its project; that we are never on the virtuously critical ‘outside’ of an otherwise corrupt, uncritical (art)world, but constantly implicated, working to discern the contours of the powers that shape the present, while always doing so in the midst of the pleasures they seek to control.'
+A critic wrote that Price's work examines the viewer's involvement in the contemporary at world and the social, aesthetic, and institutional forces that shape interpretation.

 'In an era of social amnesia and disputed histories, Price’s attention to dismantling and rebuilding the collective memory is dissident, exhilarating and necessary.'

 ‘Price’s work induces… sensations of not only being inside a space or pictorial illusion, but of being in entire systems of thoughts and ideas that are forming and acting in the present tense.’